 - Online: Sales

-Dollar value of orders in any session that are attributable to this MMC item.
+The dollar value of orders in any session that is attributable to this MMC item.
 Using sales, you can understand how your marketing campaign is driving conversion on your website.

-Additionally, if you edit Marketing Programs report, you can add these metrics.
+Additionally, if you edit the Marketing Programs report, you can add these metrics.

 - Average Session Length

 The average length of a visitor session: (Time Stamp of Last Session Record minus Time Stamp of First Session Record) divided by Sessions.